-- \$2.1 billion of total capital investment over the five year period. - We expect to finance this capital with a combination of cash flows from operations, first mortgage bonds and equity issuances.
-We initiated a \$200 million At-the-Market (ATM) offering during the second quarter of 2021.
-Any equity issuances will be sized to maintain and protect our current credit ratings. - Financing plans are subject to change, depending on capital expenditures, regulatory outcomes, internal cash generation, market conditions and other factors.
+- \$2.1 billion of total capital investment over the five year period.
+We expect to finance this capital with a combination of cash flows from operations, first mortgage bonds and equity issuances. - During the second quarter of 2021 we initiated a \$200 million At-the-Market (ATM) offering.
+We expect to issue the remainder of the \$200 million in 2021 to support our current capital program and maintain and protect our credit ratings. - Capital investment in response to our Montana electric supply resource planning would be incremental to these amounts. - Financing plans are subject to change, depending on capital expenditures, regulatory outcomes, internal cash generation, market conditions and other factors.